Qingjing Farm 清境農場

 Click here for our experience using it in the Philippines.
 Have fun out there!

-Where is the best view of the second biggest city in Taiwan?
-Some may say it is the 85, or Shoushan, but actually I think that the best vie can be found at Dongzhaoshan Coffee in Dashu District.
+Where is the best view of the third biggest city in Taiwan?
+Some may say it is the 85, or Shoushan, but actually I think that the best view can be found at Dongzhaoshan Coffee in Dashu District.

 You have to buy something from the restaurant there in order to enter.
 A meal can be anywhere from 150-200 per person.
 Well worth it in my opinion.